Roasted Quail Recipe from Chef David of our Yucatan Cooking Vacation

 While fruits and vegetables figure heavily into the gastronomy, so too does fish as well as game meat.
-This quail recipe in a green pipián from Chef David of our Mexican Expedition in the Yucatan culinary vacation highlights just that, although it combines several regional traditions in one.
+This quail recipe in a green pipián from the late Chef David Sterling of our Culinary Yucatan cooking vacation in Mexico highlights just that, although it combines several regional traditions in one.
 The pipián gets its color from chaya, which is a green leafy vegetable, as well as from the tart tomatillos.
 (Photo credit of quail: Julien Capmell.)

 Don’t let the long list of ingredients deter you!
 All add a tremendous flavor to the dish, and when it comes to preparation it’s actually a quite simple dish.
 One side note, according to Chef David, you can prepare both the pipián and sweet potato puree ahead of time, and just reheat it before serving.
 You can also add milk or cream to the potatoes if you need to in order to get the right consistency.
 This recipe serves six people.

 Prep time: 90 minutes

 - 250 grams (1/2 lb) chaya (or chard or kale)

 - 375 grams (3 cups) green squash or pumpkin seeds, lightly toasted and ground

 - 1/2 medium white onion, charred and coarsely chopped

 - 2 medium garlic cloves, peeled and charred